 Don’t tell your children that these are “good foods” and these are “bad foods.”
 The easier way to let them understand the effects of eating healthy and unhealthy foods is to tell for instance, that proteins such as chicken, eggs and turkey can make their muscles stronger, calcium from dairies makes their bones stronger while fruits and vegetables contain antioxidants, vitamins and minerals that keep their nails, hair and skin healthy.

 Tip# 4: Slowly introduce healthy food choices weekly.

 Don’t abruptly force your kids the foods they don’t eat and eliminate the foods they are enjoying right now.
-Instead, offer them foods that they less likely prefer, followed by wholesome food options, including fruit, salad, homemade desserts and soups.
+Instead, offer them foods that they less likely prefer, followed by wholesome food options, including fruits, salads, homemade desserts and soups.
 The goal is to expose them to the foods they don’t like until they decide to try it.
 Remember that before kids like something, they first have to be exposed to it.
 You could also get some superfood powder at the SERP shop and mix it with the drinks to make them healthier.